How can I help you share your message with the world?

 Copywriting

 Got something you want to say, but stuck with a blank page?
-Or maybe you just haven’t got the time to do justice to your idea ?
+Or maybe you just haven’t got the time?
 I can help!

-Tell me a bit about your idea – including any data or results you want to share – and the format and audience you’re writing for, Then I’ll go away and come up with some ideas.
+Tell me a bit about your idea, including any data or results you want to share, and the format and audience you’re writing for, then I’ll come up with some ideas.
 If you like them, we’ll go from there!

-*Please note: These are only guidelines for a ‘typical’ project.
-They are intended purely to help you decide whether my services are within your price range.
+Please note: These are only indicative guidelines for a ‘typical’ project.
+They are intended purely to help you decide whether my services are within your price range, not a firm offer to provide a particular service at a particular rate.
 If a project turns out to be more complex than typical (for example, because you want me to arrange for another translator to give a second opinion) or you need it in a hurry, the rate might be higher.

 Not sure whether to invest in human translation?

-You might be thinking, “Gosh, I know he says he’s a specialist sustainability translator, but that still sounds expensive.
-I wonder if it’s really worth it.
+You might be thinking, “Gosh, that’s expensive, I wonder if it’s really worth it.
 Would I be better off just using ChatGPT, even if it’s not perfect?”

-I understand – hiring a human is probably the most expensive way of getting your material translated.
-And you won’t find me bashing machine translation systems like Google Translate or AI-based translation like ChatGPT.
-Sometimes these are the only options that are within budget, so I’m not going to judge you for focusing your limited resources on other areas of your work.
+I understand.
+Hiring a human translator, especially a specialist one, is probably the most expensive way of getting your material translated.
+And you won’t find me bashing machine translation systems like Google Translate or AI-based translation like ChatGPT – nor the people who use them – for the sake of it.
+There are some environmental concerns with over-using these systems (see below), but sometimes they are the only option within budget, so I’m not going to judge you for focusing your limited resources on other areas of your work.

-But I would invite you to think of having your translation done by a specialist human sustainability translator as an investment in the long-term success of that work.
-Ask yourself, is what you have to say important?
-Does it help you achieve your central purpose?
+But I would invite you to think of human translation as an investment in the long-term success of that work.
+Ask yourself, is what you’ve written important?
+Does it help you achieve your central mission?
 Is it a vital part of how you add value to the world?

 In other words, is it worth investing in?